-The emphasis in a reverse chronological resume is laid upon your most recent experience, followed by the experience before it, and so on.
+The emphasis in a reverse chronological resume format 2018 is laid upon your most recent experience, followed by the experience before it, and so on.
 This gives you an opportunity to highlight your achievements at the peak of your career (which is now!).
 This enables you to prove your current worth to your potential employer.

 Doesn't cover gaps in career

 If you have large gaps in your professional career, the reverse chronological format will expose them to the recruiter.
 Because of the emphasis laid on dates, the ATS may also deem you unfit for the position (if you lack relevant work experience).

 If you've switched a lot of jobs in a relatively short period of time, a lot of companies will be listed on your reverse chronological resume.
 This signals to the employers that you might not stick with their company as well.

 2. Combination Resume Format 2018 (also called Hybrid Resume Format 2018)

 As the name suggests, the Combination or hybrid resume format 2018 is a combination of the reverse chronological resume format 2018 and the functional resume format 2018(described in the section below).

 The combination resume format 2018 allows a candidate to present their skills with actual evidence from their professional experience and achievements.
 So essentially, points on the resume are grouped based on the skills that they highlight.

 This adds a lot of value to the resume since now the recruiter not only has a snapshot of the skills the person possesses, but they can actually see how the person employed those skills to create value for the organization.

 Tip: While grouping or bucketing points under headers/skills, remember to quantify your achievements as much as possible.
 This will help the recruiter differentiate you from a candidate who has not represented how much value they contributed